tomas-silveira/mesh-parser/README.md

 ## Installation

-To intall download this repo and run the following command:
+To intall, download this repo and run the following command:

 `pip install -e .`